 - It adds the cursor parameter for results returned by an Oracle stored procedure.

 The majority of the data access methods are available through the abstract Database class.
 Client code can refer to these methods in their code regardless of the actual Database-derived object used.
 For example, the following code shows how to use the ExecuteDataSet method.

-A factory, DatabaseFactory, creates the specific Database-derived object.
+The block creates the specific Database-derived object.
 It returns an object of type Database, thus allowing the client code to remain generic regarding the actual database type returned.
-For example, the following code creates the default database object.

 The methods available on the Database class require information about the command to be executed as well as any associated parameters.
 Different database systems handle commands and parameters in different ways.
 Database-derived classes provide methods that accept parameter information; the specific database systems provide their own derived implementations to handle parameter parameters.